Amaranthus caudatus

 Rainy Side Notes

-The genus name, Amaranthus, comes from the Greek word amarantos, meaning unfading, referring to its long lasting flowers.
-Its epithat, caudatus, means with a tail, referring to its long inflorescence.
+The name Amaranthus comes from the Greek word amarantos, which means unfading and describes its long-lasting flowers.
+The species name caudatus means with a tail, pointing to its long flower clusters.

-Water your plants deeply, but infrequently.
+Water your plants deeply but infrequently, and that will push the tap root deeper into the soil.
 Use a soaker hose or drip system to irrigate, since overhead watering can cause the stems to break or the plant to fall over.
-Stake your plants, if you must water overhead.
+Stake your plants if you must water overhead.

 Debbie Teashon